Kenyans vow to "take back" their country on August 8 – DW – 08/07/2024

 "We will take back our country," he said.
 "Our president has tried to make things right, but he just doesn't get it.
 So, we want him to resign so that we get a government that cares about us – a new beginning at whatever cost."

-The youth, he told DW, have had enough of corruption and mismanagement in Kenya.
-"It's time for change, I have my reasons for protesting which I just shared, but I am sure many Kenyans out there have many more reasons which might not be similar to mine," Omondi said.
+Young people, he told DW, have had enough of corruption and mismanagement in Kenya.
+"It's time for change, I have my reasons for protesting which I just shared, but I am sure many Kenyans out there have many more reasons, which might not be similar to mine," Omondi said.

-Some Kenyans are calling for an end to the protests.
-They want to get on with their lives because every Tuesday and Thursday, businesses across the East African country are shuttered.
+Other Kenyans have called for an end to the protests.
+They say that they want to get on with their lives becauseat the moment businesses across the East African country are shuttered every Tuesday and Thursday.

 Shadrack Omondi Orwa is known to many in Kenya as "Omosh One Hour" or "Jakababa," a vocal critic of the government, both under President William Ruto and his predecessor, Uhuru Kenyatta.

-As a prominent comedian and a supporter of the opposition, he often flags the struggles and frustrations of the average Kenyan.
+A prominent comedian and a supporter of the opposition, he often highlights the struggles and frustrations of average Kenyans.

 There is some protest fatigue

-Orwa believes that constant protests are no solution.
+Orwa believes that constant protests are not a solution.
 "Gen Z should come up with a leader who can represent their interests effectively," he said.

 Systemic corruption and mismanagement

-The August 8 protest was organized by a coalition of youth groups and civil society organizations.
-It is in response to years of economic hardship, high unemployment, and widespread corruption.
+The August 8 protest has been organized by a coalition of youth groups and civil society organizations.
+It is a response to years of economic hardship, high unemployment, and widespread corruption.

 The youth-led movement has gained momentum, with social media playing a crucial role in mobilizing support.

-The youth are tired of empty promises, says activist Kasmuel McOure.
-The 27-year-old has emerged as a leading voice in the protest movement.
+Young people are tired of empty promises, said activist 27-year-old Kasmuel McOure, who has emerged as a leading voice in the protest movement.

-McOure is particularly angry over the wealth accumulated by Kenyan cabinet ministers.
-In Kenya, some of them have made 400 million shillings (€2.8 million, $3 million) questionably, over 30 years, he told DW.

 "What stock markets are these that they are investing in that are doing so well that you can have capital gains of over 200 million [shillings] in less than two years when we are going through a recession?
 But no, you're telling us not to go on the streets for our rights?"